dvatsav/Mobile-Computing/README.md

 # Assignment 3
 Make a quiz app that uses Recycler Views, upload database in csv form to a webserver on submission.

+# Assignment 3
+Read Sensor data and print.
+Also store in a database.
+Detect shaking as well.